Trillium: Culture

 Ontario trillium emblem on an Ottawa courthouse sign.

-A Mexican variant of the bisexual pride flag, designed in 2001 by Francisco Javier Lagunes Gaitán and Miguel Angel Corona; it is emblazoned with an emblem of a trillium flower, as the trillium flower is a symbol of bisexuality.

 The white trillium (Trillium grandiflorum) serves as the official flower and emblem of the Canadian province of Ontario.
 It is an official symbol of the Government of Ontario.
 The large white trillium is the official wildflower of Ohio.
 In light of their shared connection to the flower, the Major League Soccer teams in Toronto and Columbus compete with each other for the Trillium Cup.

 Citizen scientists regularly report observations of Trillium species from around the world.
 T. grandiflorum, T. erectum, and T. ovatum (in that order) are the most often observed Trillium species.

 Trillium is the literary magazine of Ramapo College of New Jersey, which features poetry, fiction, photography, and other visual arts created by Ramapo students.

-In the 1990s, the activist Michael Page established the use of the trillium as a symbol of bisexuality, and in 2001, Francisco Javier Lagunes Gaitán and Miguel Angel Corona designed a Mexican variant of the bisexual pride flag, which is emblazoned with an emblem of a trillium.
+In 1999, Michael Page established the use of the trillium flower as a symbol of bisexuality.
+This was a pun, as scientists had used the term "bisexual" to refer to the flower because such flowers have both male and female reproductive organs.